May 2026 Alabama Amendment 1

-The Add to List of Non-Bailable Offenses Amendment is a legislatively referred constitutional amendment that will appear on the ballot in the U.S. state of Alabama on May 19, 2026, concurrent with the 2026 United States elections.
+Alabama Amendment 1, also known as the Add to List of Non-Bailable Offenses Amendment, is a legislatively referred constitutional amendment that appeared on the ballot in the U.S. state of Alabama on May 19, 2026.
+The amendment passed.

 Background

 Following the killing of Aniah Blanchard, the Alabama Legislature passed Aniah's Law, a law that reformed the bail system in Alabama.
 It created a list of offenses that judges could deny the opportunity for bail and was approved by voters in 2022.
 In April 2025, the Alabama House of Representatives passed a bill that would expand the list of offenses.
 The same bill passed the Alabama Senate in February.

 Impact

-If passed, the amendment would result in the addition of the following crimes:
+The amendment resulted in the addition of the following crimes: